MacBook Pro trackpad

 Customize other trackpad features

-Note: If you would like to use a Bluetooth® mouse or trackpad in addition to the trackpad on your MacBook Pro, learn how to set it up at Work with wireless accessories.
+Note: If you would like to use a Bluetooth® mouse or trackpad in addition to the trackpad on your MacBook Pro, learn how to set it up at Use Bluetooth accessories with your MacBook Pro.